Definitions

 Importantly, this definition does not consider the actual effect of a treaty.
 It might be the case that some IEAs included in the dataset have harmful consequences on environmental protection and other treaties not included in the IEADB positively contribute to environmental protection.
 A definition of IEAs based on their environmental effects would diverge significantly from common usage.
 It would also have the analytic drawback of requiring that agreement effects be identified before they can be categorized as environmental.
 If used literally, it would preclude analysis of why some environmental agreements fail (because those that have no environmental effects would be defined as not environmental).

-Agreements addressing human health; conflict; cultural preservation; trade; uses of oceans, lakes, and rivers; outer space, nuclear radiation, transportation, weather, labor, and similar issues are not included unless those agreements addressed environmental issues as a primary concern.
+Agreements addressing human health; conflict, cultural preservation, transportation, weather, labor, border delimitation, and similar issues are not included unless those agreements addressed environmental issues as a primary concern.

 Defining "agreements"